 - 1 cup chopped nuts, optional

-3. Place chocolate and butter in microwave safe bowl.
-Gently microwave, stopping and stirring at 30 second increments.
+3. Place chocolate and butter in a microwave-safe bowl.
+Gently microwave, stopping and stirring at 30-second increments.

-4. When mixture is smooth, add sugar and mix well.
+4. When the mixture is smooth, add sugar and mix well.

 5. Add eggs, one at a time, mixing till well incorporated.

 6. Stir in flour and salt.
 Add nuts if using.

 7. Spread batter into the prepared pan.
 Bake till set, about 40 minutes.